What is the purpose of the Matthew J. Quinn Prize?

-Additional supplemental materials require Foundation approval.
-Please email us at email@example.com permission.
+Additional supplemental materials require foundation approval.
+Please email us at firstname.lastname@example.org for permission.
 If you have received permission, you may only submit five items of supplemental materials to accompany your nomination.
 Use your best judgment as to what best demonstrates the quality, depth and breadth of your work and contributions.

 I have an Apple computer.
 Will you accept Mac files?

 Files that can only be opened by Mac specific software, such as Safari or iWork, will not be considered.

 What other file guidelines do you have?

 Files submitted through methods other than those specified above will not be considered.